-The function find traverses the graph starting from a given root individual, following only relationships that are a subclass of the given relationships, and annotations that are a subclass of the given annotations.
+The function find traverses the graph starting from a given root individual, following only relationships that are a subclass of the given relationships.
 Along the path, it verifies a given criterion on each ontology individual it finds, and then returns the matching individuals.